Cri du chat syndrome: Diagnosis

 Diagnosis is based on the distinctive cry and accompanying physical problems.
 These common symptoms are quite easily observed in infants.
 Affected children are typically diagnosed by a doctor at birth.
 Genetic counseling and genetic testing may be offered to families with individuals who have cri du chat syndrome.
 Prenatally the deletion of the cri du chat related region in the p arm of chromosome 5 can be detected from amniotic fluid or chorionic villi samples with BACs-on-Beads technology.
 G-banded karyotype of a carrier is also useful.

 Treatment

 There is not a specific way to treat the condition as the brain damage caused by this condition occurs in the early stages of embryo development.
 Intensive treatment is rarely needed in infants and they can be treated in neonatal pathology departments.
 Children may be treated by speech, physical and occupational therapists.
-If infants have difficulty in suction or swallowing, then physical therapy should begin in the first weeks of life.
+If infants have difficulty in suction or swallowing, then speech therapy should begin in the first weeks of life.
 Heart abnormalities often require surgical correction and specialist attention.